 Travel Expenses.
-Requested travel costs must be broken down and justified as Project-related or Scientific meeting (PI only capped at \$2,000 per year).
+Requested travel costs must be broken down and justified as Project-related, Annual meeting (third year only) or Scientific meeting (PI only capped at \$2,000 per year).

 Subcontracts.
 In the case of University of California applicants, subcontracts need to be categorized and broken out as one of two types, University of California-to-University of California (UC to UC) sub agreements or transfers; or, Other.
 Both categories require additional description (Budget Justification) and documentation (Appendix).